dan-sprague/dan-sprague.github.io/_posts/2025-02-02-llmthinking.markdown

 $$x_{\text{best}} = \underset{x}{\operatorname{argmax}} f_\theta(x)$$

 The problem encountered by modern LLMs is that building a very good likelihood estimator was only half the problem.
-The other half, as with DNA, is to generate the best response given input to the model.
+The other half is to sample the best response given context to the model.
 This is equivalent to finding the maximum of the likelihood function $f_{LLM}$.
 However, this requires checking all $M^n$ possible sequences, where $M$ is the number of tokens the model chooses at any point.
 For human language, $M > 10^4$<br>

 ## Peak Finding